MAbdurahman/sc-reactjs-navbar-right/README.md

-# sc-reactjs-products-list
+# sc-reactjs-navbar-right

-<p>This is a simple React application that displays a list of products in an e-commerce
+<p>This repository is a simple React navbar made with Style Components, react-router-dom,
-context.
-It allows users review product details and add them to a shopping cart, increasing the quantity of each product, decreasing the quantity of each product, removing the product from the cart, and clearing the cart.
-It also displays the total price of the products in the cart.</p>
+and react-helmet.
+The navbar is styled with styled-components, usesreact-router-dom for routing between pages, and react-helmet managing for meta-data.</p>

 ## Features
 - Responsive design
-- Style components
-- React router dom
-- React helmet
-- React hooks
+- Styled with styled-components
+- Routing with react-router-dom
+- Manages meta-data with react-helmet

 ### To install dependencies
 ```shell